 The College of Aeronautics is located on Runway 3 at the southeast corner of the San Antonio International Airport at 8901 Wetmore Road, San Antonio, Texas, and occupies over 60,000 sq. ft. of classroom and hangar space.
-Education facilities include laboratories, aircraft hangars, academic classrooms, and a learning resource/student services center.
-Administrative facilities include offices and work areas utilized for direct student administrative support activities, as well as a faculty work area and a student lunchroom area on a sixty-foot enclosed deck.
+Education facilities include laboratories and aircraft hangars.